 If you want to hunt or pursue a cougar in Utah, your permit options are as follows:

-Hunting permits
+Hunting permits (new)

-There are four different types of cougar hunting permits in Utah.
-Only two of those permit types (limited-entry permits and limited-entry permits for split hunting units) are available through the cougar drawing.
+There are three main types of cougar hunting permits in Utah.
+Only one of those permit types (limited-entry permits) is available through the cougar hunt drawing.

 Limited-entry permits